AARP Hearing Center

 Government and community-based programs help meet the transportation needs of people who require specialized services.
 This includes people with disabilities, people with low incomes, and older adults.
 At the federal level, 130 programs may fund transportation services for these populations.
 Most of these programs fund limited transportation programs to get people to job training, health care, senior centers, or rehabilitation programs.

 Program requirements differ widely.
 Most federal transportation funds are provided to states, local governments, and nonprofits through direct grants or block grants.
 Each federal funding program may require different reporting data and operate under a different funding cycle.
-Coordinating funding across local agencies is further complicated because the organizations themselves often use different billing systems.
+Coordinating funding across local agencies is further complicated because the organizations often use different billing systems.
 The public may also find it challenging to identify, understand, and use available services.

 Mobility management: This is an approach to managing and coordinating all the transportation resources in a community.
-This includes public and private transit operators, volunteer driving programs, walking, cycling, and other modes of transportation.
+This includes public and private transit operators, volunteer driving programs, walking, bicycling, and other modes of transportation.
 Customers use a single point of access to coordinate multiple travel modes and providers.

 Mobility management ensures that transportation options are convenient and best meet the needs in a particular community.
 It is especially useful for improving specialized transportation for older adults, people with disabilities, and people with low incomes.
-For example, the Kansas City Area Transportation Authority has created a single website with information about schedules, routes, and fares.
-All transit providers have adopted the same fare structure, allowing people to buy one pass and use it on different bus systems in the region.
-People with disabilities can get the same convenient on-demand service as others in the community and qualify for a reduced fare.

 Ride-sharing refers to carpooling and vanpooling.
 In these cases, a vehicle carries additional passengers when making a trip, with minimal additional mileage.
-Vanpooling generally uses rented vans (often supplied by employers, nonprofit organizations, or government agencies).
-Most vanpools are self-supporting, with members dividing operating costs.
+A computerized carpool matching service usually facilitates ride-sharing.

 Nonemergency medical transportation (NEMT): NEMT connects people without access to transportation with their nonemergency, yet medically necessary, appointments.
 These could be such things as kidney dialysis and chemotherapy sessions.
 NEMT ensures that people not only have access to care but that they can receive that care.
 It can help ensure that people with no way to travel to and from medical appointments do so before a medical problem intensifies.
-NEMT providers maintain that such services save money in the long run and improve health outcomes.

 Section 5310: The Federal Transit Administration (FTA) Section 5310 funding program provides capital assistance grants to buy buses and vans used to transport older adults and people with disabilities to places such as senior centers and congregate meal sites.
 Funding may also be used for mobility management.